Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/testing/unit-testing.md

 # Unit tests

-Unit tests will be written with pytest for Discord Classroom to test correct functionality of bot and API.
+Unit tests will be written with pytest for Discord Classroom to test correct functionality of bot and the database.

-# testPing()
+# test_add_member_to_table()

-Test: If the bot returns the string "pong" in response to "ping" command<br/>
+Test: Tests whether a member was added to the database table related to their role.<br/>
-Return: Will return true if the bot returns the string "pong, otherwise returns false.
+Return: True if the student's attendance is 0, otherwise false

-# testHelp()
+# test_increment_attendance()

-Test: Whether a list of commands is sucessfully returned by the bot.<br/>
+Test: Tests whether a student's attendance field was incremented by one.<br/>
-Return: True if a string containing the list of commands is returned, otherwise false.
+Return: True if the current attendance + 1 is equal to expected amount, otherwise false.

-# testDatabaseConnection()
+# test_ordinal()

-Test: Tests whether the database is able to be connected to.<br/>
+Test: Tests whether a number is converted to its ordinal string.<br/>
-Return: True if database connection was successful, otherwise returns false
+Return: True if the string of the ordinal matches the expected string, otherwise false.

-# testInsert()
+# test_get_ordinal_number()

-Test: Whether the bot successfuly inserted a user into the database.<br/>
+Test: Tests Whether the get_ordinalnumber function returns the correct string.<br/>
-Return: True if the string "Inserted new student" is returned, else false.
+Return: True if the string response matches the expected string, otherwise false..